EpiData-dk/analysis/help/commands.md

 - `!c`

- Closes and open project if modified
+ Closes any open project if modified

 - `!pw := <string>`